 Venezuela is a predominantly Roman Catholic country, with approximately 96 percent of the population following the faith.
-The most notable event is the annual Carnival, which features street parties and is held leading up to Lent, culminating in the Burial of the Sardine celebration on Shrove Tuesday.
+The most notable Venezuelan holiday is the annual Carnival, which features street parties and is held leading up to Lent, culminating in the Burial of the Sardine celebration on Shrove Tuesday.
 For something secular, the growing fame of the El Hatillo Festival is a reflection of modern society.

 Feria del Sol

 Celebrated on February 2 every year, this festival is called the “Virgin de Candelaria,” also known as “Candlemass” in Venezuela, a Christian occasion.
 Events in the town of Merida are the most lively, where locals adorn themselves with masks and brightly colored costumes, and there is plenty of dancing late into the night.

 Similar to the Mardi Gras, Carnival is held to celebrate the start of Christian Lent, usually in February.
 Events happen all over Venezuela and usually last for four days.
 The best parties are said to be in the town of El Callao, which has famously been running the festival since 1853.